Bar & Bat Mitzvah Invitation Etiquette

 Name(s) to be printed in Hebrew:

-- For invitation item numbers beginning with CC, CB, or the number 4, you will use the chart found in the help center to specify the Hebrew letters.
+- Please use the chart found in the help center to specify the Hebrew letters.

 - Be specific about where you want the Hebrew name(s) to be printed, such as: Centered at the bottom of the invitation, in